bekk/bekk-christmas/post/react/can-you-feel-the-suspense.md

 authors:
   - Julie Hill Roa
 ---

+React.Suspense is a component that help suspend, or delay, the component rendering if the components, or soon data, are imported from outside your code.
+Later this December we may or may not, learn about Suspense for data fetching, but right now we are diving into how React.Suspense is used today with code splitting.

 ## Code splitting

 Code splitting is exactly as it sounds: splitting up your code.
 This might be on a route-level, meaning that each sub route in your application is its own part or _chunk_.
 This is a good place to begin, as it will make your split parts more even.
 The user experience will also be intact as users are already used to a page transition with a new render.